6 June Wellness Holidays That Are Dedicated To Keeping People Healthy — Both Mentally And Physically

 National Hydration Day (June 23rd)

-Keeping properly hydrated is important for maintaining one’s health.
-Every cell in the body depends on water to function properly and if they aren’t provided with enough water, then things can go haywire pretty quickly.
-Proper fluid balances are needed to regulate body temperature, transport oxygen, and nutrients to cells, lubricate joints, and maintain cognitive performance.
-Sounds like it’s pretty important to get the recommended daily dose of water.
+Proper fluid balance is needed to regulate body temperature, transport oxygen and nutrients to cells, lubricate joints, and maintain cognitive performance.
+It’s pretty important to get the recommended daily dose of water.

 National PTSD Awareness Day (June 27th)